Long Island Chapter, Inc.

 ARTICLE XI - MEMBERSHIP ROSTER

-All current and new members of the SHRM-LI shall be informed of how to access a copy of the Chapter’s online membership directory/Roster which shall be revised and maintained in current condition on an annual basis.
-This Roster shall be furnished for the sole, exclusive and confidential use of the membership, and may not be reproduced in any form or manner.
-All requests for any other use of this Roster must be referred to the Executive Board, which, at its discretion shall approve or deny permission for such use, in writing, to the requesting party.
-All requests for use of this Roster for any reason other than the sole, exclusive and confidential reference of members, is to be considered denied until specific written approval is received from the Executive Board.
+All current and new Members of the SHRM-LI shall be informed of how to access a copy of the SHRM-LI•s online Membership Directory.
+The Membership Directory shall be furnished for the sole, exclusive and confidential use of the Membership, and may not be reproduced In any form or manner.
+All requests for any other use of the Membership Directory must be referred to the Executive Board, which, at its discretion shall approve or deny permission for such use, in writing, to the requesting party.
+All requests for use of this Membership Directory for any reason other than the sole, exclusive and confidential reference of Members, is to be considered denied until specific written approval is received from the Executive Board.

 ARTICLE XII - ELECTIONS

-As defined in Article VI, Section I, elections shall be held biannually by members with Regular Membership status only, according to the following:
+As defined in Article VI, Section I, elections shall be held biannually by eligible Members, as defined in Article IV only, according to the following:

 SECTION I: A Nominating Committee consisting of not less than three (3) Board of Directors shall be appointed by the President to develop the slate for the following term.

-SECTION III: All members eligible to vote as defined in Article IV may submit additional recommendations to the Chairperson of the Nominating Committee.
+SECTION II: All Members eligible to vote as defined in Article IV may submit recommendations to the Nominating Committee for consideration by November 1 of an election year.

-SECTION IV: Election shall be by a simple majority vote through closed written ballot of those members present and eligible to vote as defined in Article IV in good standing who vote.
+SECTION IV: Election shall be by a simple majority vote through closed written or electronic ballot of those Members eligible to vote as defined in Article IV In good standing.
 No proxy votes shall be accepted into the computations.
+Failure to reach a simple majority for any reason will result in the Nominating Committee reconvening.

 ARTICLE XIII - MEMBERSHIP TERMINATION

-SECTION I: Membership of any individual may be terminated either for non-payment of SHRM dues or for other reasons as determined by the Executive Board.
+SECTION I: Membership of any individual may be terminated either for non payment of SHRM dues or for other reasons as determined by the Executive Board and approved by the Board of Directors•.

-SECTION III: Members may voluntarily withdraw or resign from membership at any time as circumstances require.
+SECTION II: Members may voluntarily withdraw or resign from membership at any time as circumstances require.

 ARTICLE XIV- CHAPTER DISSOLUTION